microsoft/Form-Recognizer-Toolkit/SampleCode/LabelingUX/README.md

 You should see "Compiled successfully!" in your CLI, and the application should automatically open in your default browser with URL : <http://localhost:3000/label>

-Now, Labeling UX application should look like this:
+Now, since we have not set up input data, the Labeling UX application should look like this:

-[The screenshot]
+[The screenshot of empty labeling UX application]

 ---